tommyskott/nextjs-netlify-identity/README.md

 A simple component to handle authentication with Netlify Identity, in a [Next.js](https://nextjs.org) project.
 Using `createContext`, `useEffect`, `useState` in a globally wrapped component.

 **Important!** You must deploy your site to Netlify and activate Identity, to make logging in and signing up work.
+You will need the Next.js plugin installed on your live site, to make Next.js work properly on Netlify.
+That plugin is developed by Netlify and gets installed automatically on deploy.
+If deploy fails, check the logs and your build settings, then try to re-deploy again without cache.

 ## Demo site